 - Come on a Thursday evening to avoid weekend crowds.

 - Arrive early (between 4 – 5 p.m.) and have time to see the candles being lit and map out where you would like to go, plus dusk is the best time to take pictures.

 - Dress warmly and wear comfortable shoes.
 It is not a drive-thru lights festival – it is a walk through the gardens.

-- A limited number of adult and child strollers are available at no charge one a first-come, first-serve basis.
-If you have mobility issues or difficulty walking or standing for extended periods of time please make appropriate arrangements.
+- A limited number of adult and child strollers are available at no charge on a first-come, first-serve basis.
+If you have mobility issues or difficulty walking or standing for extended periods of time, please make appropriate arrangements.

-The Old Kitchen, located in the sculpture gardens, serves beverages and snacks.
-A beverage and snack tent, located next to the main entertainment tent, offers beverages and snacks.
+The Old Kitchen, located in the sculpture gardens, serves beverages, soup, and snacks.
+A beverage tent, located next to the main entertainment tent, offers hot and cold beverages.